vatpac-technology/sops/docs/terminal/sydney.md

 !!! example
     "QFA490, 8 miles to touchdown, contact tower 120.5"

+### Instrument Approach

+Aircraft joining parallel instrument approaches must remain separated from aircraft on the adjacent approach until they are established.
+This usually involves keeping aircraft vertically separated and may require aircraft to intercept the localiser/final approach course and maintain their assigned level, only allowing descent on the approach once they are established.

+Two aircraft established on adjacent parallel approaches require `1nm` lateral separation as opposed to the 3nm standard required in the TMA generally.

 ### Independent Visual Approach

 When conducting IVAs, aircraft shall not be transferred to **SY ADC** until established on final.